Liberating, progressive, made for pleasure- very un-English?!

 Some famous inhabitants: Sir Winston Churchill (politician), Nicholas Grimshaw (architect), Nigel Kennedy (violinist), Max Miller (comedian), John Osborne (playwright), Terence Rattigan (playwright), Dame Anita Roddick (founder of The Body Shop, opened the first shop in Kensington Gardens, Brighton in 1976), Leo Sayer (singer), Paul Scofield (actor), home of fictional Det Insp Roy Grace in the novels of Peter James.

 Notable city architects/planners: Amon Henry Wilds (1784-1857), together with his son and Charles Busby, led the surge in residential construction and development in early 19th-century Brighton, building nearly 4,000 new houses in the Regency style.
 Ken Fines, Borough Planning Officer from 1974 to 1983.

 Films/TV series shot here: Brighton Rock (1947 & 2010), Oh!
 What a Lovely War (1969), Quadrophenia (1979), Mona Lisa (1986)

-From 1780, development of the Georgian terraces got under way, and the fishing village developed as the fashionable resort of what was by now generally called Brighton.
-Growth of the town was further encouraged by the patronage of the Prince Regent (later King George IV) after his first visit in 1783.
+From 1780, development of the Georgian terraces got underway, and the fishing village developed into the fashionable resort by now generally called Brighton.
+The growth of the town was further encouraged by the patronage of the Prince Regent (later King George IV) after his first visit in 1783.
 He spent much of his leisure time in the town and constructed the Royal Pavilion as a place for escape and indulgence.